What is Pediatric Speech Therapy? A Beginner’s Guide

 “The most gratifying work that I do is helping people get off of feeding tubes,” she said.
 “Such a big part of our social lives is eating and going out to restaurants and family dinners.
 Depression can sink in.”

-How SLP helps with more than speech issues
+How Speech Language Pathology helps with more than speech issues

 Cognition therapy involves working with individuals who have difficulty with concentration, memory, and high-level organization following a concussion, traumatic brain injury or dementia.